NathanVaughn/webtrees-docker/README.md

 - `/var/www/webtrees/data/`
 - `/var/www/webtrees/media/`

-If you want to add custom themes, you can also mount the `/var/www/webtrees/themes/` directory.
+If you want to add custom [themes or modules](https://webtrees.net/download/modules), you can also mount the `/var/www/webtrees/modules_v4/` directory.

 Example `docker-compose`: